Monica-53/PillowComp/README.txt

 As muc as I can I finished,
 I spent lot of time on this project.
 Hope it turns out successful
+I tried inserting images but I could not
+I also tried adding Rating but I could not migrate it I do not take any chances to lose what I have done
+I am not adding rating on the webpage.
+I finished my project and I want to stop and prepare for my exam tomorrow.
+Now the time is 10:11PM and the day is 2022/10/16